-- IPUMS NHIS has changed the procedure in which the variables INDSLH1, INDSLH2, OCCUPLH1 and OCCUPLH2 (*LH variables) are created.
-In 2010, these four variables had complementary, but mutually exclusive universes with INDSPY1, INDSPY2, OCCUPPY1 and OCCUPPY2 (*PY variables).
-The 2010 values from the *SPY variables were combined with the *SLH variables in order to increase comparability with the 2015 values.
+- IPUMS NHIS has changed the procedure in which the variables INDSLH1, INDSLH2, OCCUPLH1, and OCCUPLH2 (*LH variables) are created.
+In 2010, these four variables had complementary, but mutually exclusive universes with INDSPY1, INDSPY2, OCCUPPY1, and OCCUPPY2 (*PY variables).
+The 2010 values from the *PY variables were combined with the *SLH variables in order to increase comparability with the 2015 values and the *PY variables were removed.
 Please see the variable descriptions for additional detail.

 - A fix corrected the underlying variable for CIGMENTHOL in 2015 and correctly reassigned the labels; previous versions of the data inverted the labels for "Plain" and "Menthol" in 2005, 2010, and 2015.

-- A fix restored YRSINUS for 1998.
+- A fix restored YRSINUSG (previously YRSINUS)for 1998.
 In previous versions of the data, all values of YRSINUS for 1998 were missing.

 - A fix restored SUPP3WT for 1994 and 1995.
 In previous versions of the data, a programming error set all values of SUPP3WT for 1994 and 1995 to zero.

 - The variables INDSPY1, INDSPY2, OCCUPPY1 and OCCUPPY2 were removed.
 The values from these variables were added to comparable variables.
 Please see the "Modified data" revision note from 7/26/2017 for more explanation.

 May 31, 2017